- PGCE Secondary Modern Languages

-Become a secondary language teacher through our Ofsted Outstanding rated programme.
+Become a secondary language teacher through our Ofsted Outstanding-rated PGCE programme.

-Excellent teachers make a difference to the lives and futures of the people they teach.
-Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring Language teacher.
+Outstanding teachers make a difference to the lives and futures of the people they teach.
+Embedded within our partnership with schools, this Ofsted Outstanding-rated programme will support you to become an innovative and inspiring Secondary Languages teacher.

 “The Modern Languages PGCE at Bath Spa is a really well run programme.
 On both school phases I had the opportunity of working with really inspiring mentors.”Nicola Doyle, PGCE Secondary Modern Languages graduate

 At the heart of the PGCE Secondary programme is the notion of the teacher as a reflective practitioner.
 The course nurtures and develops a reflective approach to teaching and learning, and encourages BSTs (Bath Spa Teachers) to take a critical stance in their work.
 The Professional Studies programme is at the core of the PGCE Secondary programme, which integrates both University and partnership training.

 You'll be organised in mixed subject groups, positioning you as a BST in the broader context of professional practice.
 The key generic and pedagogical issues addressed take you beyond the confines of the traditional subject curriculum.

 The PGCE year starts with an initial preparatory period which tackles the notion of the role of the teaching professional, with an emphasis on the Languages practitioner.
 Through Professional Studies, and subject and pedagogical teaching modules, you'll begin to develop an understanding of the breadth of the role of the teacher as well as becoming familiar with the subject knowledge, skills, and pedagogies associated with your own particular subject.